MikeBild/racyjs/README.md

 - `racy graphql schema` - Fetch and save GraphQL schema to a file
 - `racy graphql fragments` - Fetch and save GraphQL fragment types to a file

-## How to create a basic React-App?
+## How to create a simple React-App?

 Just enter `yarn add react` and create a `App.js` in your project root folder.